KamranHussain05/Kam-Website/README.md

 Feel free to explore the code, and if you have any questions or suggestions, please open an issue!

 DISCLAIMER: This is a work in progress and I will be updating it as I go along.
 I certainly used the assistance of LLMs via Cursor, but I really did write the core functional code myself.
-(Invite me for an interview if you want proof 😉, if there is any crappy code...uhhh...thats not me 😅!!)
+(Invite me for an interview if you want proof 😉, if there is any crappy code...uhhh...thats not me 😅 I swear!!)